opral/monorepo/documentation/config.md

 # {% $frontmatter.title %}

-**The config powers all components of inlang.**
+**The config powers all apps, plugins, and automations.
+One config file to cover all localization needs (see [design principles](/documentation/design-principles)).**

-The config must be named `inlang.config.js`, exist at the root of a repository, and export an async function named `config`.
-Importing external modules is only permitted via the `$import` [environment function](/documentation/environment-functions) within the scope of the exported `config` function.
+The config must be named `inlang.config.js`, exist at the root of a repository, and export an async function named `initializeConfig`.
+Importing external modules is only permitted via the `$import` [environment function](/documentation/environment-functions) within the scope of the exported `initializeConfig` function.
+Read the [plugin](/documentation/plugins) documenation for more information on how to use external modules.

 ## Example